hamdouni/myDwm/README.md

 ## How to install new alternative "x-file-manager" ?

-For example, to install thunar as an alternative for x-file-manager, do the below command :
+For example, to install thunar as an alternative for x-file-manager :

 ```sh
         # For thunar